Sri Lanka: Doing business and staying in touch

 The Sri Lankan economy has largely recovered from the ravages of the 2004 tsunami and civil war, displaying strong growth rates in recent years.
 The country is certainly powering ahead of its neighbours, largely thanks to a booming tourism industry and the popularity of Sri Lankan tea and textiles.

 Agriculture (including tea, rubber, coconuts) sustains about one-third of the working population and contributes around a fifth of GDP.
 Forestry and fishing are also important, while the main industrial sectors are mining (gemstones and graphite particularly) and manufacturing (especially cement and textiles).
 Hydroelectricity is the main source of power, supplemented by imported oil.

 Despite the twin misfortunes of the civil war and tsunami, the tourism industry has bounced back to become one of Sri Lanka's most important industries.
-The country attracted more than a million visitors in 2012 and large investments are currently being made to improve tourism infrastructure.
+The country now attracts almost two million visitors a year and large investments are currently being made to improve tourism infrastructure.
 The government is also consolidating its progress with market-oriented policies by implementing further deregulation, fiscal reform and privatisation.

 Textiles and clothing, tea and spices, precious stones (including diamonds), coconut products and fish.